 Flying Evaluation Board [F.E.B.]

-Military Pilots Can Face A Loss Of Their Authority To Fly
+Military Pilots Can Face A Loss Of Their Authority To Fly or Even Lose Their Wings

 While general court-martial (and sometimes special court-martial) successes may result in more public recognition, there are many other military adverse actions that military members could face that have a dramatic negative impact on the military member’s career, future, and family.
 Our civilian defense lawyers handle these adverse administrative military actions.
 One such military adverse action is the military seeking to remove a pilot’s authorization to fly.
 This type of adverse action goes by different names in different service branches.